What is Special Education Today?

 I am pleased that the readership of SET includes people with diverse interests in special education.
 Special education should, in my view, be a collaboration among the various stakeholders.
 Discussions that are limited to only one interest group risk running away into echo chambers where the reverberations distort ideas and result in less beneficial services for individuals with disabilities.
 No one group—educators, parents, policy makers, etc.—nor those from any one political entity—US, EU, OZ, etc.—is any more responsible for perpetuating or preventing this problem than another.
 I think a beneficial way to address this problem is to promote open, honest, and considerate examination of ideas and especially evidence about those ideas.
 I hope SET provides a forum for that examination.

-I emphasize content that has an emprical basis.
-I hope to avoid publishing misinformation, fads, and conspiracy theories.
+SET emphasizes content that has an emprical basis.
+We hope to avoid publishing misinformation, fads, and conspiracy theories.
 Goddesses know there are plenty of places to find variations on those!
-I call them “bologna,” though I know some colleagues would prefer the term, “baloney.”
-You say “baloney,” I say “balogna.”
-I trust that readers of SET do not want much of either.
+One of us calls them “bologna,” though some colleagues would prefer the term, “baloney.”
+“He say baloney, she says balogna.”
+We believe that readers of SET neither deserve nor want much of it, however, one spells or pronounces it.
 If you’re looking for the latest pop psych or fad-ed theories, just search the Intertubes!
 You’re more likely to find a criticism of them here than a post championing them.

-Unlike some other sources about special education, I write content for SET in ways that I hope are readily accessible to lay readers.
-I have been an academic, but I know one doesn’t need advanced degrees to understand important ideas.
+Unlike some other sources about special education, we strive to write content for SET in ways that are readily accessible to lay readers.
+We all have at least some academic background, we believe one doesn’t need advanced degrees to understand important ideas.
 The topics are serious but the presentation doesn’t have to be stuffy.

 Lots of parents, teachers, administrators, and others don’t have time to wade through the tricky currents of academia.
 It helps if the ideas are not presented in an academic way, larded with jargon, and inconsiderate of readers.
-So, I hope my posts for SET are clear and transparent.
-Let me know if I miss this mark.
+So, we hope the posts for SET are clear and transparent.
+Request clarification in the comments or write to use directly if we miss this mark.

-My hope (“vision”) for SET is that it will serve as an international forum for discussions about what’s important to people concerned about special education and disabilities.
-Currently (October 2024), there are > 800 subscribers, and many of them from locations outside the US.
-Those whom I hope participate include teachers, parents and other family members, researchers, lay-people, policy makers, administrators, psychologists, and individuals with disabilities, themselves.
+Our hope (“vision”) for SET is that it will serve as an international forum for discussions about what’s important to people concerned about special education and disabilities.
+Currently (June 2025), there are > 1000 subscribers and followers, and many of them from locations outside the US.
+Those who participate include teachers, parents and other family members, researchers, lay-people, policy makers, administrators, psychologists, and individuals with disabilities, themselves.

-By “participate,” I especially refer to “enter into discussions.”
+By “participate,” we especially mean “enter into discussions.”
 Please devote an extra minute or two to reading comments by other readers on posts.
 Just scroll past the post content to find comments.
-If you are a paying subscriber, I invite you to contribute your thoughts or $0.02.
+If you are a paying subscriber, we invite you to contribute your thoughts or $0.02.

-Please let me know if SET seems helpful or not.
-I want to know—and I’ll want to make changes based on readers’ feedback.
+Please let us know if SET seems helpful or not.
+We want to know both the positive and the negative—and we want to make changes based on readers’ feedback.

 Why subsribe to SET?